magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 But what about Clojure and ClojureScript compilers?
 Obviously, we need them to compile `valip`.
-Any application consuming the `valip` source code need to compile it as well, but it will provide those compiler by itself.
+Any application consuming the `valip` source code needs to compile it as well, but it will provide those compilers by itself.
 We can safely say that both the CLJ and the CLJS compilers should have the `:scope` set to `"provided"`.

 It follows the entire `build.boot` build file filled with the